Auvergne-Rhône-Alpes France City Guides

 What to Do in Lyon, the City of Lights

-Located at the meeting of the Rhône and Saône Rivers, Lyon has the perfect size to explore on foot, with interesting Lyon attractions, public spaces, as well as beautiful architecture.
+Located at the confluence of the Rhône and Saône Rivers, Lyon has the perfect size to explore on foot, with interesting Lyon attractions, public spaces, as well as beautiful architecture.
 And if this isn’t enough, Lyon is known as one of the culinary centers of the world, and the cuisine is simply spectacular!

 Are you planning a Lyon trip last minute?